Everything You Need to Know When Camping With Your Dog

-If you follow along with our blog, you would have seen a series of posts we wrote all about camping with your dog.
-Each blog post in this series covered a checklist that you need to make before going camping with your dog.
-In this article, for your convenience, we will condense all of these blog posts into one place.
-We will go over each checklist and all the items on it.
-Think of this as your MASTER list.
-If you have all of these items then grab your camping gear, your dog, and hit the road!
+If you follow our blog, you’re familiar with our camping with your dog posts.
+Each post included a checklist to make before going camping with your dog.
+For your convenience, we will condense those blog posts into one article.
+We’ll go over all items on each checklist.
+This will be your MASTER list.
+Gather these items, grab your camping gear, your dog, and hit the road!

-The first camping checklist we went over was for food and water.
-The following items made it as necessities on our food and water checklist:
+The first checklist covered food and water.
+The following items were necessities in our food and water checklist:

 - Dog Food